lanl/benchmarks/doc/sphinx/03_vibe/vibe.rst

 ..

-On a CTS-1 machine the relevant modules for the results shown here are:
+On Crossroads the relevant modules for the results shown here are:

 .. code-block:: bash

-   intel/2023.1.0 cray-mpich/8.1.25
+   intel/2023.2.0 cray-mpich/8.1.25

 ..